-Motorcycle Investor mag Subscribe to our free email news ![]() Quick profile – Suzuki RE5 rotary (October 14, 2020) by Guy 'Guido' Allen Suzuki's RE5 rotary series has seen some serious price growth in the last couple of years, particularly if it's a prime example.
-Back in 2018 we saw good ones changing hands internationally for around Au$9000 (US$6500, GB£5000), however in the last year that number has been closer to Au$15,000 (US$11,000, GB£8000). ![]() This remarkable second-model Suzuki RE5, with just 2 miles on the odo, was up for auction at Bring a Trailer and was an interesting test of the market.
+Motorcycle Investor mag Subscribe to our free email news ![]() Quick profile – Suzuki RE5 rotary (Updated Dec 2024) by Guy 'Guido' Allen Suzuki's RE5 rotary series has seen some serious price growth in the last couple of years, particularly if it's a prime example.
+Back in 2018 we saw good ones changing hands internationally for around Au$9000 (US$6500, GB£5000), however in 2020-21 the last year that number was closer to Au$15,000 (US$11,000, GB£8000). ![]() This remarkable second-model Suzuki RE5, with just 2 miles on the odo, was up for auction at Bring a Trailer and was an interesting test of the market.
 It went for Au$20,100 (US$14,250, GB£11,000). ![]() It's the 'MkII' or A model, with the conventional instrument cluster (above), and is therefore a little less desirable than the first with its distinctive cylindrical binnacle (below). ![]() Suzuki's impressive effort was first shown at the 1973

 Tokyo Motor Show and was in the market for the 1974 model